tall1on/ExaGameBooster/README.md

 # CPUAffinityGameBooster

-CPUAffinityGameBooster is an closed source process optimization service for games.
+CPUAffinityGameBooster is a closed-source process optimization service for games.
+This program optimizes core allocations for games to improve performance.
+We support modern CPU architectures such as AMD 3D V-Cache™ and Intel P+E cores.

 ### Supported CPU's